dkg/PGPy2/docs/source/examples/messages.rst

     # this creates a standard message from text
     # it will also be compressed, by default with ZIP DEFLATE, unless otherwise specified
-    text_message = pgpy.PGPMessage.new("This is a brand spankin' new message!")
+    text_message = pgpy2.PGPMessage.new("This is a brand spankin' new message!")

     # if you'd like to pack a file into a message instead, you can do so
     # PGPMessage will store the basename of the file and the time it was last modified.
-    file_message = pgpy.PGPMessage.new("path/to/a/file", file=True)
+    file_message = pgpy2.PGPMessage.new("path/to/a/file", file=True)

     # or, if you want to create a *cleartext* message, which is what you may know as a
     # canonicalized text document with an inline signature block, that is done by setting
     # cleartext=True.
 You can load the contents of a file as above, as well.
-    ct_message = pgpy.PGPMessage.new("This is a shiny new cleartext document.
+    ct_message = pgpy2.PGPMessage.new("This is a shiny new cleartext document.
 Hooray!", cleartext=True)

 Loading Existing Messages